Terraform πŸ’»

 resource "aws_route_table" "public_aws_route_table" {}

-• Resource name should be named this if there is no more descriptive and general name available, or if resource module creates single resource of this type (eg, there is single resource of type aws_nat_gateway and multiple resources of typeaws_route_table, so aws_nat_gateway should be named this and aws_route_table should have more descriptive names - like private, public, database).
-Normally, we use this to delegate the output of a module with the resource itself.
+• Resource name should be named this if there is not a more descriptive and general name available, or if the resource module creates a single resource of this type (e.g., there is a single resource of type aws_nat_gateway and multiple resources of type aws_route_table, so aws_nat_gateway should be named this and aws_route_table should have more descriptive names - like private, public, database).
+Normally, the team uses this to delegate the output of a module to the resource itself.

 # modules/nimble_alb/main.tf